geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Fierce was the fight; by love and hate inspir'd,

-Warm'd by her presence whom they both desir'd ;
+Warm'd by her presence whom they both desir'd;

 Swift rush'd the tide of life thro' every vein,

-They turn, they bend, and every sinew strain ; 490
+They turn, they bend, and every sinew strain; 490

 Their shiver'd spears bestrew'd the glittering sand,

-Their threat'ning falchions beam'd in either hand ;
+Their threat'ning falchions beam'd in either hand;

 Albruno's sword, the toil of many a year,